 Present owner and Director of Fun, Tam Andersen, is well known in the region as an Alberta Ambassador, a pioneer for agri-tourism, local food and value-added agriculture.
 The farm welcomes over 50,000 visitors each year – carrying on the tradition of the homesteader’s early hospitality.

 I grew up a farmer’s daughter in Alberta!
-At an early age – I loved growing things.
+Even at an early age – I loved growing things.
 In my twenties, I studied horticulture in Olds, AB.
 In 1984, I began my life’s work at Prairie Gardens.
 Thirty five years later – our family now grows a 35 acre market garden, with U-pick strawberries, adventure farm with corn and sunflower maze, and onsite chef collaborations.
 We have been growing food year-round for seven Edmonton restaurants chefs – like Blair Lebsack of RGE RD for the past decade.
-My daughter’s Laurel and Kate help with everything – from starting seedlings from scratch, to field planting and harvest!
+My daughters, Laurel and Kate, help with everything – from starting seedlings from scratch, to field planting and harvest!
 We look forward to serving our community during these times.
 Welcome to our “farm-ily” this season.
 Join us for an online “From the Farm” cooking class with Get Cooking Edmonton to learn about the wonderful ways to work with very local food!

 Our Offerings & Activities

 This season – and the world – looks a little different as you all know.
 We are going ahead with our U-Pick strawberries this year, but we have adopted an online reservation system in order to keep our staff, our community, and our visitors safe.